WarpRomo/slurm-lightsail-cluster/examples/rubiks-cube-solver-2x2/README.md

 > [!NOTE]
 > **Normalization**
 > If the input state is not oriented correctly (the fixed corner is in the wrong spot), the solver will print "PRE-SOLVE ORIENTATION REQUIRED" and automatically handle the rotation internally before solving.
+Also, Magenta is used to represent Orange, as Orange is not present in colorama.

 > [!IMPORTANT]
 > **Performance**